 A header named

-uberctx-sd-workspace is expected to be propagated by your services.
+uberctx-sd-sandbox is expected to be propagated by your services.
 If you're making use of Jaeger instrumentation in your services, headers in this format are propagated automatically.

 A header named

-ot-baggage-sd-workspace is expected to be propagated by your services.
+ot-baggage-sd-sandbox is expected to be propagated by your services.
 If you're using Datadog's Go language instrumentation libraries, headers in this format are propagated automatically.
 Support in other languages depends on the library being used and the mode in which it's used.